Sangin: 2012

-“With the enemies’ rounds impacting the patrol base, led by Lance Cpl.
-Stevens, the landing zone security team selflessly rushed out of the compound into a hail of gunfire.
-As Lance Cpl.
-Stevens swept the zone, he fell to a barrage of enemy fires.
-Despite his fears, he ventured into harm’s way and laid down his life for his brothers.”

 2015

 Sangin was partially captured by Taliban forces on 21 December 2015.
 After two days of fighting the Afghan security forces reported 90 losses.
 Newsmedia report about 30 commando troops of the British SAS and 60 American special forces troops have been deployed by NATO to support ANA soldiers in the battle for Sangin.

 2017

 During the early hours of March 23, 2017, the Taliban captured the town, thus fully securing the district of Sangin.